colindaven/awesome-pangenomes/README.md

 * [gfakluge](https://github.com/edawson/gfakluge) Toolkit and c++ API for GFA manipulation
 * [gaftools](https://github.com/marschall-lab/gaftools) Toolkit for GAF (Graph Alignment Format) sorting and manipulation.
 * [gretl](https://github.com/MoinSebi/gretl) Statistics and analysis for GFA files, written in Rust
-* [pgr-tk](https://github.com/GeneDx/pgr-tk) A PanGenomic Research Took Kit, the unfortunate thing is that the output of this process is not a GFA file.
+* [pgr-tk](https://github.com/GeneDx/pgr-tk) A PanGenomic Research Took Kit, output of this process is not a GFA file.

 # Pangenome construction